 About Changing Tracks & Music Services

-Changing Tracks is a programme of support and learning for and with music services wanting to improve equality, diversity and inclusion.
-It is run by Hertfordshire Music Service and funded by Youth Music.
-It was previously called MusicNet East.
+Changing Tracks is a programme of peer support and learning, training and consultancy for, with and by music services wanting to improve equality, diversity and inclusion (ED&I).

 Are you a music service